Music of Africa: Kalpop

-Kalpop is a music genre that originated in the Klassikan royal communities under Klassik Nation record label.
-Kalpop is a genre of Klassikan, African, lingual (multicultured), and popular music that originated in its modern form during the mid-1990s in Kenya and later spread to the United States and the United Kingdom.
-Kalpop music has found a home to a growing fan base and with a number of locally established as well as emerging Kalpop bands (there are more than thirteen active local Kalpop bands in Nairobi alone) further cementing this genre by engaging in different as well as mutually organised Kalpop themed events.
-DON SANTO, Badman Killa, Blessed Paul, Cash B, Jay Nuclear, Rekless, G-Youts (Washu B and Nicki Mulla), Sleek Whizz, Chizei, are among the many artists playing Kalpop music in Kenya.
+Kalpop is a music genre that originated in the Klassikan royal communities under the Klassik Nation record label.
+It blends Klassikan, African, multilingual (multicultured), and popular music.
+Kalpop originated in its modern form during the mid-1990s in Kenya before later spreading to the United States and the United Kingdom.
+Kalpop has developed a growing fan base, with numerous locally established and emerging bands – more than thirteen active groups in Nairobi alone – helping to solidify the genre through a variety of individually hosted and collaboratively organized Kalpop-themed events.
+Artists performing Kalpop in Kenya include DON SANTO, Badman Killa, Blessed Paul, Cash B, Jay Nuclear, Rekless, G-Youts (Washu B and Nicki Mulla), Sleek Whizz, and Chizei, among others.

 Music industry

-For African artists, concerts were one of the few ways to earn in the industry.
-Piracy and changing consumer behavior are behind declining sales of records.
-Enforcement of copyright law remains weak in Africa.
-MusikBi is the first legal music download website in Africa.
-It does not offer streaming and is limited by internet speeds in Africa.
-Some African countries, including Kenya, Gambia and South Africa, have seen protest over perceived excessive airtime given to American music.
-In Zimbabwe 75% of airtime has to be given to local music.
-Protective actions have seen the growth of new genres like Urban Grooves emerge in Zimbabwe.
-In 2016 Sony Music launched in Africa by opening an office in Nigeria.
-Traditionally services of western major international studios have not been available in Africa, the local demand for their music being met through piracy.
+For African artists, live concerts have traditionally been one of the few reliable sources of income.
+Declining record sales, driven by piracy and changing consumer behavior, have made recorded music a less viable revenue stream.
+The enforcement of copyright law remains weak in many parts of Africa.
+MusikBi, the first legal music download platform in Africa, offers downloads but not streaming and is limited by Africa's generally slow internet speeds.
+Some African countries, including Kenya, Gambia, and South Africa, have experienced protests over what is perceived as excessive airtime given to American music.
+In Zimbabwe, regulations require that 75% of airtime be dedicated to local music.
+These protective actions have contributed to the growth of new genres like Urban Grooves.
+In 2016, Sony Music expanded into Africa by opening an office in Nigeria.
+Traditionally, services provided by major Western recording studios were not available in Africa, and local demand for their music was largely met through piracy.

-SInce 2014, the festival Visa for Music has been held annually with growing success in Morocco, presenting musical artists with roots in Africa through showcases, music videos and marketing for professionals from the creative industries worldwide.
+Since 2014, the festival Visa for Music has been held annually in Morocco, presenting musical artists with African roots through performances, music videos, and professional marketing aimed at creative-industries worldwide.